thedatawithjose/thedatawithjose.github.io/content/articles/quantification-data-engineering.md

 The problem isn't the technology.
 It's the mindset.

-For six years, I worked as a quantitative trader.
+For four years, I worked as a quantitative trader.
 On a Wall Street trading desk, data isn't a historical artifact to be reviewed in a BI report tomorrow.
 Data is the present.
 It's the alpha, the risk, and the execution, all measured in microseconds.
 A single bad tick in a data feed or a 50-millisecond delay in calculation isn't an inconvenience; it's a multi-million dollar catastrophe.

 We didn't just use data; we operated at the speed of it.